mongodb/mongo-ruby-driver/docs/TUTORIAL.md

 and that should print all 101 documents in the collection.
 You can take advantage of `Enumerable#to_a`.

     puts coll.find.to_a

+Important note - using `to_a` pulls all of the full result set into memory and is inefficient if you can process by each individual document.
+To process with more memory efficiency, use the `each` method with a code block for the cursor.

 #### Specific Queries